 Also sampled were Sonoran Hot dog stand Kbork‘s Dirty Taco which featured chorizo, pork, and beef, food truck Mexico City Kitchen‘s pork taco, Maynard’s Market‘s chimichurri carne asada with cucumber and radish salsa fresca, roasted pepper, and cilantro aioli, and Lodge on the Desert‘s red chile braised local beef taco with beef tongue, local radish, and cilantro salad.

 I just happened to gain possession of a Tequila Expo bracelet.
 At approximately 11:45am, I entered the VIP tent and sampled a smooth shot of El Tesoro tequila.
 Quickly noticing that 9 more tastes would put an end to the rest of my day (post festival), I opted instead for the margarita samples such as this one from Contigo.

 Here are 4 things I learned from this year’s taco festival, which I’ve heard will not happen again.
 Although, these tips will help for any large food festival:

 - Go early.
 If you don’t want to wait in long lines, get the majority of your taco eating done before the crowds arrive.

 - Go with a group.
 Have different people get in different lines and come back to a meeting spot with a boatload of tacos.

-- Get Tequila Expo tickets.
+- Get Tequila Expo tickets (or, if not a Taco Festival, beer, wine, etc.).
 Seriously, if you’re not living it up at this festival, it’s your loss.

 - Prepare accordingly for excess sun.
 Whatever that means to you – sunscreen, big hat, umbrella…